anthonyrisinger/cga/README.md

 ---

-*For detailed explanations, derivations, and computational algorithms, consult the corresponding chapters.
-This guide serves as a rapid reference for implementation and problem-solving within the Conformal Geometric Algebra framework.*
+*Armed with this notational foundation, we now begin our journey into the unifying patterns that emerge when traditional geometric tools must coordinate in increasingly complex systems.*

-## Part I: The Unifying Foundation
+## Act I: The Unifying Foundation

 The journey toward computational unity begins not with grand abstractions, but with the concrete challenges every geometric system eventually faces.
 Through careful analysis of these challenges, we'll discover why certain patterns emerge repeatedly across different domains, and how recognizing these patterns points toward a more unified approach.